-Participants must establish an account with AOS, for required drug screens and reporting.
-At the time of enrollment, the participants will receive an AOS packet from RAMP that includes instructions to use the system and Chain of Custody (COC) forms.
-Participants will be required to fund their account to pay for at least one month of screens as well as Peer Group meetings.
+Participants must establish an account with AOS, for required toxicology screens and reporting.
+At the time of enrollment, the participants will receive an AOS packet from RAMP that includes instructions on how to use the system and Chain of Custody (COC) forms.
+Participants will be required to fund their account to pay for toxicology screens as well as Peer Group meetings.

-Participants must provide specimens on the day requested and may be asked to provide urine, hair, blood or nail samples.
+Participants must provide a specimen on the day requested.
+This may include urine, hair, blood or nail samples.
 RAMP does not excuse missed tests.